 Developing COSMOS

 So you want to help develop COSMOS?
-All of our open source COSMOS code is on Github so the first thing to do is get an account.
+All of our COSMOS Core code is on Github so the first thing to do is get an account.
 Next clone the COSMOS repository.
 We accept contributions from others as Pull Requests.

 Development Tools

-The core COSMOS team develops with the Visual Studio Code editor and we highly recommend it.
-We also utilize a number of extensions including docker, kubernetes, gitlens, prettier, eslint, python, vetur, and ruby.
+The OpenC3 team develops with the Visual Studio Code editor and we highly recommend it.
+We also utilize a number of extensions including openc3-vscode (search in the Markplace for 'OpenC3'), docker, kubernetes, gitlens, prettier, eslint, python, vetur, and ruby.
 We commit our openc3.code-workspace configuration for VSCode to help configure these plugins.
 You also need Docker Desktop which you should already have as it is a requirement to run COSMOS.
-You'll also need NodeJS and yarn installed.
+You'll also need NodeJS and pnpm installed.

 Building COSMOS